damonyoungcc/english-interview/mock2.md

 only load the component when visits the route.
 3. use es module dynamic import to load the component only when needed.
 In my project, I dynamically import a chart library component.
-so it does not load the charting library until the user clicks the button to show the chart.
+so it doesn't load the component until the user clicks the button to show the chart.
-with lazy loading, can improve initial page load speed.
-4. this three parts are what I think about lazy loading.
+4. with lazy loading, can improve initial page load speed, this three parts are what I think about lazy loading.

 ### 15.性能调优经验
 In our rewards points admin system, the ops team needed to download user order data as Excel files.